Interdepartmental

 IDP 116 Introduction to Design Thinking (1 Credit)

-This introduction to design thinking skills emphasizes hands-on, collaborative design driven by user input.
-Students critique their own and each others’ designs, and review existing technology designs to evaluate how well design principles are guided by the practices of the intended user.
+This course emphasizes hands-on, collaborative design driven by user input.
+Students critique their own and each others’ designs, and review existing technology designs to evaluate how design principles are guided by the practices of the intended user.
 The course focuses on using qualitative research observations to inspire new approaches to design.
 Students iteratively design a multimedia approach to framing problems, communicating ideas and exploring the ethical, political and social implications of design in the world.
 S/U only.
 Enrollment limited to 16.
 Instructor permission required.

 Fall, Interterm, Spring, Variable